Skip to content

-- 60% Investment in Portuguese Companies – At least 60% of the fund’s capital must be invested in commercial companies based in Portugal.
-This ensures the fund is contributing to the local economy.
+• 60% Investment in Portuguese Companies: A minimum of 60% of the fund's capital must be directed towards commercial entities based in Portugal, directly contributing to the national economy.

 Illustration: A company’s capital stack ranges from Senior Debt at the bottom (secured loans with first claim on assets) to Equity at the top (ownership with residual claims).
 Each layer carries a different risk/return profile.